Kyrixen/TinyBlox/README.md

 # TinyBlox

-A lightweight 2D sandbox/survival engine and experimental game written in Java using the LibGDX framework for rendering, input handling, and audio playback.
+A lightweight pseudo-3D sandbox/survival game and experimental engine written in Java using the LibGDX framework for rendering, input handling, and audio playback.

-TinyBlox focuses on modular architecture, terrain systems, entities, world interaction, and experimental gameplay mechanics.
+TinyBlox focuses on atmospheric exploration, topology-aware terrain, modular architecture, procedural generation, and lightweight sandbox gameplay systems.

 ---